JamesNK/BookOfDotNetOSS/strong-naming.md

 **✓ CONSIDER** checking in the key used to strong-name into your source control system.

-> By making the key public you lose the strong-naming guarantee of publisher identity, but a public key lets developers recompile the library more easily.
+> A publicly available key lets developers modify and recompile your library source code with the same key.
+>
+> Keeping your key private means strong-naming can be used to verify the identity of the library, but the NuGet package name offers its own form of identity.

 **✓ CONSIDER** incrementing the assembly version on only major version changes to help users reduce binding redirects, and how often they are updated.